 What type of Questions to Ask

-In her book, The Ultimate Child Care Staffing Guide Jessica Johnsen of Child Care Marketing Solutions covers two areas to pay close attention to; the type of questions to ask and checking references.
+In her book, The Ultimate Child Care Staffing Guide Jessica Johnsen of Child Care Marketing Solutions covers two areas to pay close attention to; the type of questions to ask and how to check references.

-Here she talks specifically about asking behavioral based interview questions to probe into an applicant’s abilities.
-Questions that refer to “What you have done” rather than “What you would do” type questions are a more effective way of decerning a qualified applicant.
+Here she talks specifically about asking behavioral-based interview questions to probe into an applicant’s abilities.
+Questions that refer to “What you have done” rather than “What you would do” type questions are a more effective way of discerning a qualified applicant.

 She also talks extensively about why checking references can be very revealing as far as specific strengths and overall hire-ability of an applicant.